A Simplified

 before impact.

-flip your hands.
-Your body will swing your arms and hands
+not try to flip your hands.
+Your body will swing your

-without any conscious hand manipulation.
-Some people call
+conscious hand manipulation.
+Some people call this “body

 clubface at impact.
 If you